________INTRODUCTION________

 University of Oxford - Centre for Animal Ethics

-Location: Oxford, England, UK
+Location: Oxford, NSW, Australia

 Faculty: Andrew Lindzey